 Deploy Photon OS 3 OVA

 A virtual machine with Photon OS 3.0 Rev 3 must be available for providing repository services in the airgap environment.
 Download the OVA template from here.

 - Import the OVA template onto the ESXi host in an environment that has Internet connectivity.

 - Right-click the ESXi host and select Deploy OVF Template.

 - To complete the deployment, follow the wizard.

-- Air-gapped virtual machine hardware requirements:
+- Edit the imported airgap virtual machine with the following hardware requirements:

 - CPU - 4

 - RAM - 8 GB